Resources

 US Department of Defense - National Defense Science & Engineering Graduate Fellowship (NDSEG)

 Established in 1989 through an act of Congress and administered by the Office of the Undersecretary for Research and Engineering, with funding from the Armed Forces, the Department of Defense offers the National Defense Science & Engineering Graduate Fellowship program.
-It is a competitive fellowship awarded to US Citizens, US Nationals, and US Dual Citizens at US Institutions.

 The NDSEG Fellowship lasts three years and pays for the full tuition and all mandatory fees of fellowship awardees.
 They also receive an annual stipend of $38,400, $5,000 for a travel budget, and up to $1200 a year in health insurance.